taurandat/SDC/P3_BehavioralCloning/README.md

 |-------------|---------------|--------------|
 | ![](assets/pic_left.jpg) | ![](assets/pic_center.jpg) | ![](assets/pic_right.jpg) |

-The images will be preprocess before putting into the CNN as follow:
+The images will be preprocessed before putting into the CNN as follow:

 ![Images preprocessing pipeline](assets/preprocess_pipeline.png)

+One can find all the necessary function for handling the images in [here](image_utils.py).

 ### 2. Model architecture